SUDAN/MEDIA CAPACITY

 Sarah Alimam, from the University of Khartoum radio service, gained access to a child detention centre and reported on an education scheme designed to rehabilitate the young people there.

-Rania Abbas, from Al-Intibahanewspaper, investigated poor hygiene practices in Khartoum restaurants, and witnessed chefs using out of date ingredients.
+Rania Abbas, from Al-Intibahanewspaper, investigated poor hygiene practices in Khartoum restaurants and witnessed chefs using out of date ingredients.

 Rania Haroun (pictured above), from Al-Shorooq TV, uncovered the exploitation of children working in the Libya souk, who were being hired trolleys at a sky high rate by middle men.
-After the story aired, the Authorities agreed to deal direct with the children and to make sure they also got the chance of going to school.
+After the story aired, the Authorities agreed to deal directly with the children and to make sure they also got the chance of going to school.

 We believe the project is underpinning a strong, well-educated and informed media which can play a crucial part in building the Sudan of the future.